alex-toy/MonitoringAndLoggingInAzure/README.md

 # Monitoring & Logging

+## Instructions to launch the project

+1. Run **commands\deploy_app.ps1**
+2. Navigate to the Azure SQL console and run starter\script\script.sql in the azure SQL console to create the tables

+## Description
-In this exercise, you'll add logging to a web app, check out the logs in the Log stream for the app, create access alerts, and send the logs to a storage account for longer-term storage.
+In this project, we'll add logging to a web app, check out the logs in the Log stream for the app, create access alerts, and send the logs to a storage account for longer-term storage.

 If you load the app on its own, you'll notice that this basic app has four buttons, responding